Author: Jeremy Flint, Former Infantry Officer, Former Captain U.S. Army

 About Military AutoSource

-Created by and for the military, Military AutoSource provides a factory-direct program tailored to the unique circumstances and needs of military life.
-As the only Exchange authorized overseas car buying program, MAS is the exclusive military distributor and retailer for Audi, Chrysler, Dodge, Ford, Harley-Davidson, Jeep, Lincoln, Nissan, Ram, and Volkswagen vehicles.
+Military AutoSource provides a factory-direct car buying program tailored to the unique circumstances and needs of military and diplomatic life.
+As the only DOD and Exchange authorized car buying program, MAS is the exclusive military distributor and retailer for Chrysler, Dodge, Ford, Harley-Davidson, Jeep, Lincoln, Nissan, Ram, Subaru, Volkswagen, and more.

-Through our program, U.S. military stationed, deployed, or on TDY, DOD contractors, and the Diplomatic community overseas can purchase a new or pre-owned US spec vehicle for delivery in the United States or to more than 50 overseas duty locations.
-Learn more about your overseas US military car buying benefits.
+Through our program U.S. Military stationed, deployed, or on TDY as well as DOD contractors, civilians and the diplomatic community serving overseas can purchase a car for delivery in the US or to more than 50 overseas duty locations.
+Learn more about your overseas U.S. military car buying benefits.